 Who goes on placement?

-- Many of the full-time Postgraduate programmes have an optional placement of between 3 and 6 months after completion of taught programmes, but before the dissertation.
+- Many of the full-time Postgraduate courses have an optional placement of between 3 and 6 months after completion of the taught course, but before the dissertation.

-- Food and Consumer Management programmes have a short period of placement in each of the first two levels of the programme and an optional one-year placement after Level 5.
+- Food and Consumer Management courses have a short period of placement in each of the first two levels of the course and an optional one-year placement after Level 5.

 - Sports Therapy has a requirement to complete a minimum of 40 recorded hours in appropriate settings.

-- Education and Childhood Studies students have a series of compulsory placements during the first two years of the programme.
+- Education, Health and Community students have a series of compulsory placements during most of the three years of the course.